gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Fast, accurate and reliable dependency cache

 In Gradle 1.0 we've replaced the ivy artifact cache with our own implementation, targetting performance, consistency and reliability.
-Our new cache has advanced features that help avoid subtle (and not so subtle) problems permitted by other cache implementations, where a build that runs correctly on one machine, fails on another.
+Our new cache has advanced features that help avoid subtle (and not so subtle) problems permitted by other cache implementations, where a build that runs correctly on one machine fails on another.

 #### Origin aware
-The Gradle dependency cache remembers the origin of any particular dependency, so your build can only access cached dependencies that would be available in a repository defined for your build.
-It is not possible for the presence of a cached artifact to mask the fact that a dependency is not available, which helps to ensure that your build will run correctly in any environment.
+The Gradle dependency cache remembers the origin of every dependency it holds, so your build can only access cached dependencies that come from a repository defined for your build.
+It is not possible for the presence of a cached artifact to mask the fact that a dependency is not available.
+This helps to ensure that your build will run correctly in any environment.

 #### Concurrency-safe cache
 There is no longer any need to declare separate user home directories or cache locations for different projects; the Gradle 1.0 dependency cache is fully thread-safe and multiprocess-safe.